BeNeuroLab/TreadmillTasks/tasks/conventions.md

 - keep the task names informative
 - use a docstring in the first line of the task file to explicitly describe what the task is doing
 - if using numbered file names, they must be in the order of the behavioural training protocol.
-- all parameters and variables must be indexed-zero, e.g., speaker0, speaker1, etc
+- all parameters and variables must be zero-indexed, e.g., speaker0, speaker1, etc

 ## States